Functionize CLI Usage Guide

 How do I run tests?

-You can run every test in the Functionize CLI that you would be able to run in the main Functionize interface or in the API.
+Users can run every test in the Functionize CLI that would be ran in the main Functionize UI or in the API.

 Screen_Shot_2021-07-30_at_5.41.20_PM.png